 Choosing a Campus

 Morrison Academy has four locations in Taiwan.
-The southern campus in Kaohsiung, central campus in Taichung and the northern campus in Linkou offer kindergarten through grade twelve.
+The southern campus in Kaohsiung, central campus in Taichung and the northern campus in Taipei offer kindergarten through grade twelve.
 Morrison has operated several satellite schools in other areas of Taiwan for students through the sixth grade.
 Morrison also provides some services to missionaries in Taiwan who are home-schooling their children.

 Taichung is the third largest city located centrally on the island.
 It is Morrison's first campus and offers a 250 student body high school.
 It is the only campus with home-style dormitories.